ENTRDEESFRPTIT

 Buyer

 We acquired a full /16 block for our global hosting infrastructure.
-IPv4.Center handled the due diligence, escrow, and RIR transfer flawlessly.
+IPv4Center.com handled the due diligence, escrow, and RIR transfer flawlessly.
 Having 65,536 clean IPs under a single allocation was critical for our scale.

 Technical Director